Deforestation: Financial compensations for reducing emissions from deforestation

+History

 Prehistory

 The Carboniferous Rainforest Collapse was an event that occurred 300 million years ago.
 Climate change devastated tropical rainforests causing the extinction of many plant and animal species.
 The change was abrupt, specifically, at this time climate became cooler and drier, conditions that are not favorable to the growth of rainforests and much of the biodiversity within them.
 Rainforests were fragmented forming shrinking 'islands' further and further apart.
 Populations such as the sub class Lissamphibia were devastated, whereas Reptilia survived the collapse.
 The surviving organisms were better adapted to the drier environment left behind and served as legacies in succession after the collapse.

 Rainforests once covered 14% of the earth's land surface; now they cover a mere 6% and experts estimate that the last remaining rainforests could be consumed in less than 40 years.

 Small scale deforestation was practiced by some societies for tens of thousands of years before the beginnings of civilization.
 The first evidence of deforestation appears in the Mesolithic period.
 It was probably used to convert closed forests into more open ecosystems favourable to game animals.
 With the advent of agriculture, larger areas began to be deforested, and fire became the prime tool to clear land for crops.
 In Europe there is little solid evidence before 7000 BC.
 Mesolithic foragers used fire to create openings for red deer and wild boar.
 In Great Britain, shade-tolerant species such as oak and ash are replaced in the pollen record by hazels, brambles, grasses and nettles.
 Removal of the forests led to decreased transpiration, resulting in the formation of upland peat bogs.
 Widespread decrease in elm pollen across Europe between 8400 and 8300 BC and 7200–7000 BC, starting in southern Europe and gradually moving north to Great Britain, may represent land clearing by fire at the onset of Neolithic agriculture.

 The Neolithic period saw extensive deforestation for farming land.
 Stone axes were being made from about 3000 BC not just from flint, but from a wide variety of hard rocks from across Britain and North America as well.
 They include the noted Langdale axe industry in the English Lake District, quarries developed at Penmaenmawr in North Wales and numerous other locations.
 Rough-outs were made locally near the quarries, and some were polished locally to give a fine finish.
 This step not only increased the mechanical strength of the axe, but also made penetration of wood easier.
 Flint was still used from sources such as Grimes Graves but from many other mines across Europe.

 Evidence of deforestation has been found in Minoan Crete; for example the environs of the Palace of Knossos were severely deforested in the Bronze Age.